harrypars0ns/milestone-project/README.md

 We work with nature and I wanted the design to acknowledge and represent that.
 I used natural colours like green, brown, lavender, sky-blue and blossom-pink.

-The font sizes and colours have been set to the biggest and most legible they can without sacrificing the usability and aesthetic of the website.
+The font-sizes and colours have been set to the biggest and most legible they can without sacrificing the usability and aesthetic of the website.

 ## Features